-The amortized cost (including interest due presented as part of accrued expenses and other current liabilities) of the 2018 Amended Facility was \$36.5 million as of March 31, 2020, compared to \$36.3 million as of December 31, 2019, and is recorded net of discount and debt issuance costs.
-The foreign currency loss on the loan in the three months ended March 31, 2020, was \$0.7 million compared to a foreign currency loss of \$0.7 million during the same period in 2019.
+The amortized cost (including interest due presented as part of accrued expenses and other current liabilities) of the 2018 Amended Facility and 2021 Amended Facility was \$71.0 million as of March 31, 2021, compared to \$35.9 million amortized cost for the 2018 Amended Facility as of December 31, 2020, and is recorded net of discount and debt issuance costs.
+The foreign currency loss on the facilities in the three months ended March 31, 2021, was \$3.2 million compared to a foreign currency loss of \$0.7 million during the same period in 2020 for the 2018 Amended Facility.

-Interest expense associated with the 2018 Amended Facility during the three months ended March 31, 2020 was \$0.9 million compared to \$0.9 million during the same period in 2019.
+Interest expense associated with the 2018 Amended Facility and 2021 Amended Facility during the three months ended March 31, 2021 was \$1.5 million, compared to \$0.9 million during the same periods in 2020 for the 2018 Amended Facility.

-As a covenant in the 2018 Amended Facility, the Company has periodic reporting requirements and is required to keep a minimum cash balance deposited in bank accounts in the United States, equivalent to the lesser of 65% of the outstanding balance of principal due or 100% of worldwide cash and cash equivalents.
+As a covenant in the 2018 Amended Facility and 2021 Amended Facility, the Company has periodic reporting requirements and is required to keep a minimum cash balance deposited in bank accounts in the United States, equivalent to the lesser of (i) 65% of the outstanding balance of principal due or (ii) 100% of worldwide cash and cash equivalents.
 This restriction on cash and cash equivalents only relates to the location of the cash and cash equivalents, and such cash and cash equivalents can be used at the discretion of the Company.
-In combination with other covenants, the 2018 Amended Facility restricts the Company's ability to, among other things, incur future indebtedness and obtain additional debt financing, to make investments in securities or in other companies, to transfer assets, to perform certain corporate changes, to make loans to employees, officers and directors, and to make dividend payments and other distributions.
-The Company secured the facilities by directly or indirectly pledging its total assets of \$414.2 million with the exception of \$136.4 million of cash and cash equivalents and other current assets held by uniQure N.V.
+In combination with other covenants, the 2018 Amended Facility and 2021 Amended Facility restricts the Company's ability to, among other things, incur future indebtedness and obtain additional debt financing, to make investments in securities or in other companies, to transfer assets, to perform certain corporate changes, to make loans to employees, officers, and directors, and to make dividend payments and other distributions to its shareholders.
+The Company secured the facilities by directly or indirectly pledging its total assets of \$363.9 million with the exception of \$97.6 million of cash and cash equivalents and other current assets held by uniQure N.V.

-The 2018 Amended Facility contains provisions that include the occurrence of a material adverse effect, as defined therein, which would entitle Hercules to declare all principal, interest and other amounts owed by the Company immediately due and payable.
-As of March 31, 2020, the Company was in compliance with all covenants and provisions.
+The 2018 Amended Facility and 2021 Amended Facility contain provisions that include the occurrence of a material adverse effect, as defined therein, which would entitle Hercules to declare all principal, interest and other amounts owed by the Company immediately due and payable.
+As of March 31, 2021, the Company was in material compliance with all covenants and provisions.